allenai/allennlp/tutorials/getting_started/getting_started.md

  and is the objective being used to train the model.
 You want to make sure it's mostly decreasing during training.

-After 20 epochs we see we see
+After 20 epochs we see

 ```
 2017-08-15 13:22:01,591 - INFO - allennlp.training.trainer - Epoch 20/20